CHILDHOOD AND PARENTS

 GRADE & HIGH SCHOOL (1961-1973)

-A house on my street like the one I grew up in.
+A house like mine on the street I grew up on.

 I grew up in Greendale, Missouri, a middle-class suburb of St. Louis in the midst of the baby boom.
 There were plenty of kids to play with and I grew up “with a ball in my hands,” as my childhood friend Jim Foley used to say.
 We played outside every day—baseball, soccer and football mostly—since there wasn’t much to do inside back then.
-Our grade school soccer team won multiple city championships, and some of my soccer comrades went on to play college and professional soccer.
+Our grade school soccer team won multiple city championships, and some of my soccer teamates went on to play college and professional soccer.
 (Needless to say I was not among them.)
 Our baseball team was less successful, mostly because I was a pitcher who threw every ball right down the middle—with little or no velocity.
 As for football, I was “all-sandlot,” at least until we neared puberty when I found out I was too little for football.
 By high school my sport of choice had changed to table tennis.
 I was lucky enough to play a number of the top-ranked players in the world, but unlucky enough to be beaten soundly by all of them.
 Today golf is my hobby.
 Reducing the world to hitting a ball with a club is the very definition of play—an important component of a good life.
+Yet I feel I’m wasting a fine education when I’m golfing, so I might quit and just hike in the woods.

 A picture of my high school, long since torn down.